British Columbia Goods and Services Tax for Properties & Property Transfer Tax Calculator

 Is there a PTT exemption for First Time Home Buyers in BC?

-Yes, buyers who are BC residents and have not purchased a property anywhere in Canada or the world are are not required to pay PTT when buying a property under $475,000 (Updated February 2014 as per the changes to the First Time Home Buyers PTT Exemption Change).
+Yes, buyers who are BC residents and have not purchased a property anywhere in Canada or the world are are not required to pay PTT when buying a property in British Columbia under $500,000.

 For more details on who pays PTT and when have a look at this post on the Property Transfer Tax in BC.